-In the past wiring was very simple, just get the correct wire and attach the right connector.
-Now times have changed and with this change, we’ve seen simple wiring applications become very difficult, and require increasingly more complex designs.
-This blog will breakdown the 5 most common mistakes made with wire harnessing and how our team catches these mistakes.
+Wiring was very simple in the past, simply get the correct wire and attach the right connector.
+Now times have changed, and with this change, we've seen simple wiring applications become incredibly tricky and require increasingly more complex designs.
+This blog we'll be breaking down the 5 most common mistakes made with wire harnessing and how to catch these mistakes.

 Sycor Technology has a long history helping large and small organizations figure out what the most cost-effective and efficient wire harness would be.
-The Sycor team also offers in-house assemblies that are able to serve a wide range of industries.
-Creating, modifying and correcting wire harnessing designs since 1981 our team is one of the most experienced and knowledgeable harnessing manufacturers in North America and meet your harnessing needs no matter how difficult.
+The Sycor team also offers in-house assemblies that serve a wide range of industries.
+Creating, modifying and correcting wire harnessing designs since 1981, our team is one of the most experienced and knowledgeable harnessing manufacturers in North America and meet your harnessing needs no matter how difficult.

 2. The wrong type of harness

-This issue occurs more than you’d expect, but over the years our team has come up with a full proof system that ensures our customer’s harnesses are configured correctly with the correct parts.
+This issue occurs more than you'd expect, but over the years, our team has come up with a full proof system that ensures our customer's harnesses are configured accurately with the correct parts.
 After customers have ordered their harness, sent in their harnessing design and specs, our team creates a single prototype.
-After creation, the prototype is sent to the customers’ desired location for what is called ‘First Article Inspection’ (FAI).
-This allows our customers to test everything they need and if there’s an issue our sales team can work with the customer to figure out where the issue is and if a new wire harness drawing (design) is required.
-This process ensures customers orders are correct 100% of the time and can potentially save time and resources.
+After creation, the prototype is sent to the customers' desired location for what is called 'First Article Inspection' (FAI).
+This allows our customers to test everything they need, and if there's an issue, our sales team can work with the customer to figure out where the issue is and if a new wire harness drawing (design) is required.
+This process ensures customers' orders are correct 100% of the time and can potentially save time and resources.

 3. Incorrect cable length

-When designing a wire harness for construction there’s a wide range of considerations to take into account and one that’s often overlooked is the length of the cable.
+When designing a wire harness for construction, there's a wide range of considerations to take into account, and one that's often overlooked is the length of the cable.
 This often happens when engineers and electrical personnel underestimate the length required.
-When there isn’t enough wire and your connectors are unable to reach their desired destination, your harness becomes subsequently useless.
-Our in house wire harness manufacturers have come across this issue quite frequently, but thanks to our FAI were able to catch the issue in the prototype and save customers a great deal of stress, time and money.
+When there isn't enough wire, and your connectors are unable to reach their desired destination, your harness becomes subsequently useless.
+Our in house wire harness manufacturers have come across this issue quite frequently, but thanks to our FAI, we were able to catch the issue in the prototype and save customers a great deal of stress, time and money.

 4. The wrong type of connector